ths-community/podman/README.md

 `sudo reboot`

-after sucessful reboot CoreOS is ready to use, has a seperated data disk for easier disaster recovery and will automatically update at least once a month for better security - and is ready to run our container workloads like gICS, keycloak or bunkerweb (WAF = web application firewall)
+after successful reboot CoreOS is ready to use, has a separated data disk for easier disaster recovery and will automatically update at least once a month for better security - and is ready to run our container workloads like gICS, keycloak or bunkerweb (WAF = web application firewall)